Thirty-Three Orientals

-The Treinta y Tres Orientales (English: Thirty-Three Orientals or Thirty-Three Easterners) was a revolutionary group led by Juan Antonio Lavalleja and Manuel Oribe against the Empire of Brazil.
-Their actions culminated in the foundation of modern Uruguay.
-They became famous by the name of the Treinta y Tres Orientales when, in 1825, they began an insurrection for the independence of Oriental Province, a historical territory encompassing modern Uruguay and part of modern Brazilian Rio Grande do Sul State, from Brazilian control.
+Oath of the Thirty-Three Orientals, on April 19, 1825 in the Agraciada Beach of the Uruguay River.

-The group was also known as the Thirty Three Immortals.
+The Treinta y Tres Orientales (English: Thirty-Three Orientals or Thirty-Three Easterners) were a revolutionary group led by Juan Antonio Lavalleja and Manuel Oribe that started an insurrection against the Empire of Brazil during the Brazilian occupation of the Provincia Oriental.
+Their actions started in with the crossing of the Uruguay River on the night of April 19, 1825, an event that marked the beginning of the Cisplatine War, and culminated in the foundation of modern Uruguay.

 Background

 Between 1816 and 1820, the United Kingdom of Portugal, Brazil and the Algarves invaded and occupied the post-Spanish Provincia Oriental.
 These Luso-Brazilian forces easily defeated the resistance of the forces of José Gervasio Artigas who, when routed, had to abandon the province in 1820, and went into self-exile in Paraguay.

 In February 1824 Oriental Province was annexed under the name Cisplatina Province by newly independent Brazil.
 It had held the same name under the former Portuguese colonial administration.
 Previously, a separatist movement (1822–1823) directed by various partisans of the United Provinces of the Río de la Plata (present day Argentina) had been subdued by the Brazilians.
 The goal of the doomed movement had been the unification of Cisplatina with the United Provinces.